-There are two things to consider here.
+There are two things to consider here when it comes to a packable yoga mat.
 For one, you want a yoga mat that doesn’t take too much space.
 If you’re one of those travellers that pack their life in numerous bags (from backpacks to suitcases and Aldi bags), you really want a yoga mat that is compact enough for you to slip it in your main bag.

 The second thing is that most yoga mats are stored rolled up.
 However, there also are some foldable yoga mats nowadays that revolutionize the way you can travel as a yogi.
 I highly recommend going for a foldable yoga mat.

 Ever fell on your face during downward-facing dog because your hands slid in your own sweat?
 If you’ve experienced this awkward and lonely moment, chances are that your mat had a bad grip (and not because you’re a sweaty mess).

 Pick a texture that’s hard enough that you won’t slide during your yoga practice, but also not so hard that you end up with blistered toes and hands.
 You can decide on the levels of grip based on where you’re travelling.
 Will it be humid?
 Will it be hot?
 Are you going to sweat a lot?

 There are a lot of different yoga mats out there made from different materials, from earth-friendly options including natural tree rubber, jute, organic cotton to less-earth-friendly options including microfibers, polymer environmental resin or polyurethane or vinyl.
 Check their pros and cons, and pick the best travel yoga mat for you based on your needs.